 For Namibia and Botswana we always recommend a 4WD vehicle for safety and comfort.
+Self-drive in Namibia is easy.
+Even better when travelling in a sturdy 4x4 vehicle with better traction.
 For South Africa a 2WD sedan is adequate.

 A 4WD SUV is the most comfortable way to travel around Namibia and Botswana.